enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 table-layout
 %exp
-Sets element layout to be displayed as a table.
+The property displays the element's layout as a table.
 %

 text-decoration
 %exp
-The text-decoration property adds an underline, overline, line-through, or a combination of lines to selected text.
+The `text-decoration` property adds an underline, overline, line-through, or a combination of lines to the selected text.
 %

 text-transform
 %exp
-The text-transform property in CSS controls text case and capitalization.
+The `text-transform` property in CSS controls text case and capitalization.
 %

 unicode-bidi
 %exp
-The unicode-bidi property handles the rendering of bi-directional text in HTML and similar markup-based languages.
+The `unicode-bidi` property handles the rendering of bi-directional text in HTML and similar markup-based languages.
 %

 vertical-align
 %exp
-The `vertical-align` property specifies the vertical alignment of a inline or table-cell box.
+The `vertical-align` property specifies the vertical alignment of an inline or table-cell box.
 %

 visibility
 %exp
-It is used to hide the rows or columns of a table or to hide a element without changing the layout.
+It is used to hide the rows or columns of a table or to hide a element without changing its layout.
 %

 white-space
 %exp
-Defines a white space.
+Specifies how what space inside an element is handled.
 %

 widows
 %exp
-The `widows` property specifies exectly how many lines of a paragraph can fall on a new page.
+In the paged media, in the event of a paragraph splitting on two pages, the `widows` property controls the number of lines to be printed on the next page.
 %

 z-index
 %exp
-The z-index property in CSS controls the vertical stacking order of elements that overlap.
-As in, which one appears as if it is physically closer to you.
+The z-index property in CSS controls the vertical stacking order of elements that overlap,as in which one should appear closer to the user.
 %

 ```